Our Community Partners

 Chef Jorge Guzman

 “Jorge Guzman wants to make one thing clear: Minnesota can hold its own on the culinary front.
 “We know how to cook,” says the executive chef.
 The rest of the country is taking note.
 This year, Guzman was a semifinalist for a James Beard Award, and his leadership earned Surly a coveted spot on Food & Wine’s 2016 Restaurants of the Year list.”
 (Time.com)

 Chef Jamie Malone

 Jamie Malone grew up cooking and baking breads with her Dad in St. Paul, Minnesota.
 Before receiving her culinary degree from Le Cordon Bleu, Chef Malone traveled and studied extensively in Hong Kong, Singapore, Vietnam and Europe, immersing herself in each region’s cuisine.
 After working for Chef Tim Mckee at the highly lauded La Belle Vie in Minneapolis, Malone gained national attention and earned a place as a semifinalist for James Beard Award Foundation “Rising Star Chef” of the Year for 2013 and “Best Chef Midwest” of the year for 2014.
 In 2013, Malone was named one of Food and Wine Magazines “Best New Chefs.”
-Jamie is currently in the process of opening restaurant Brut in the Twin Cities and has recently taken over as head Chef for Grand Cafe in Minneapolis!
+She had recently taken over the Grand Cafe in Minneapolis!

 Chef Chris Uhrich of Mucci’s Italian